-Eating more foods rich in magnesium and potassium can help maintain necessary levels of these important minerals as well.
+Eating more foods rich in electrolytes like magnesium and potassium can help maintain necessary levels of these important minerals as well.

 The easiest approach for most people is to increase sodium intake by simply salting your food, or consuming drinks formulated to replenish electrolytes.
 Dark green leafy vegetables, avocados, seeds, and nuts not only contain high amounts of magnesium and potassium, but are keto-friendly as well.

 Consuming electrolyte drinks or supplements with added sodium, magnesium, and potassium is also a convenient and effective option.

 Magnesium is an electrolyte mineral that increases energy, maintains immune function, and supports healthy blood sugar levels.